mobilejazz/harmony-reference/pages/mj-library/oauth2-server/oauth2-server-example.md

 ---
-title: Usage Example
+title: Usage example of `OAuth2Server`
 ---

-# Example of usage of the `OAuth2Server`

 Find [this repository](https://github.com/pedroetb/node-oauth2-server-example) that explains in detail how to use the `OAuth2Server`.
 However, find below some examples as a fast guide.